SIMDA-UNED/rocf_automatic_scoring/README.md

 ## Requirements

-GNU/Linux Debian 11 (bullseye=stable 2021-08-14)
+Operating system: GNU/Linux Debian 11 (bullseye=stable 2021-08-14)

-Python 3.9.2

-TensorFlow + Keras 2.7.0

-How to install (clone) our environment will be detailed in the following.

-Our hardware environment: 40 Intel(R) Xeon(R) Silver 4210 CPU @ 2.20Ghz, 100 GB RAM, 2 Tesla V100 GPUs, 2 Tesla V100S GPUs.
+Hardware environment: 40 Intel(R) Xeon(R) Silver 4210 CPU @ 2.20Ghz, 100 GB RAM, 2 Tesla V100 GPUs, 2 Tesla V100S GPUs.
 All the following codes can run on a single Tesla V100S GPU.

+Programming language: Python 3.9.2

+Programming libraries: TensorFlow + Keras 2.7.0

+Please, download the ROCFD528 and QDSD414k datasets from the following website: http://www.simda.uned.es/rocf_automatic_scoring/index.html

+How to clone and use our environment will be detailed in the following.

 ## Usage